DimensionDev/Maskbook/docs/evm-integration.md

 - [ ] Trade with the DEX on the chain.

   - Integrate a DEX for the chain.
+  - Estimate gas will be showed on DEX card and sort correctly.

 - [ ] Send a transaction and check if the explorer links are working.

   - Setup metadata and RPC for the chain.
+  - Transaction sent to wallet with medium gas fee setting.
+  - Required to unlock ERC-20 token before swap.

+- [ ] Transfer token in Dashboard's transfer page and Mask popup wallet.

 ## Learn More